rafavzqz/geopdes/documentation.md

 GeoPDEs has been released along with a [**technical report**]() explaining its design and its main features, to be used as a brief user's guide.
 The technical report is included among the files to [**download**](../download).

+# <a name="examples"></a>Getting started: running the examples

+GeoPDEs contains a set of simple examples, that can be run with the commands:

+* geopdes_base_examples
+* geopdes_elasticity_examples
+* geopdes_fluid_examples
+* geopdes_maxwell_examples

+These will guide you through a set of menus to choose some examples for solving different model problems.

 # Function help